alejandro-du/maxscale-ha-demo/README.md

 docker logs maxscale1
 ```

+**Note:** For demo purposes, an NGINX service is included as a way to access MaxScale's GUI using a single endpoint.
+This is not part of the HA setup.
+If you like the approach make sure to have multiple instances of NGINX and use techniques like DNS-level failover or use cloud-managed load balancers.
+Don't connect your applications to an NGINX proxy with this setup—that's the whole purpose of the more database-specific MaxScale database proxy!

 ## Testing high availability

 1. Connect your application to the database using one of the MariaDB Connectors.
 Make sure to activate _transaction replay_ and use the _sequential_ mode to specify all the three hosts running MaxScale.
 For example, in a Java application use the following JDBC connection string: